manifold-systems/manifold/docs/index.md

 ---

 ## What is Manifold?
-[Manifold](http://manifold.systems) plugs into Java to supplement it with game-changing features, from Type-safe Metaprogramming, Structural Typing, and Extension Methods to an integrated Template Engine and a Preprocessor.
+[Manifold](http://manifold.systems) plugs into Java to supplement it with game-changing features, from Type-safe Metaprogramming, Extension Methods, Operator Overloading, and Unit Expressions to an integrated Template Engine and a Preprocessor.
 All fully supported in IntelliJ IDEA.
 Simply add Manifold to your project and begin taking advantage of it.

 ## What can you do with Manifold?